kasp1/PubMate/README.md

 ## Usage

-Build all supported platforms (that are listed at `platforms/platforms.json`):
+If you are inside a Cordova project directory, to build all supported platforms (that are listed at `platforms/platforms.json`):

 `$ pubmate`

-Specific platform:
+To build a specific platform:

 `$ pubmate <platform>` e.g.: `$ pubmate android`